anonfreak/bestplaces/doku/TestPlan.md

 * Acceptance Testing *
 * UI Acceptance Testing with Cucumber

-*Integration Testing*
-* Dredd will use the sample data provided in API Blueprint to test against the real API

 *Data and Database Integrity testing*
 * Django will always check if the database ist set up correctly by using its model definitions